 Westinghouse has only recently entered the market of portable generators, releasing some of the best units money can buy, such as WGen7500.

 Their inverter generators are also top notch quality.
 WH2000iXLT is a great example of a portable inverter generator which delivers all major promises to its user.

 It is very quiet and camping friendly.

-It has a custom built Westinghouse 79cc OHV engine which performs pretty well in a variety of settings.
+It has a custom-built Westinghouse 79cc OHV engine, which performs pretty well in a variety of settings.

-I really like the user-friendly design of the control panel.
+We like the user-friendly design of the control panel.
 The color-coded touch points make it very simple to operate.

 If you want to learn more about this inverter generator, click here to read the more detailed review.

 This is another solid inverter generator designed specifically with campers in mind.